 European stocks slip as lockdown worries resurface

-Retailers, miners among big decliners as investors fret about extent of current lockdown
+Retailers and miners among big decliners as investors fret about extent of current lockdowns

 After gaining almost half a percent at the open, the pan-European Stoxx 600 index inched lower as the session wore on and closed down 0.2 per cent.